 Deeper into the Attack

-Using the TCP/IP model we can look at the vulnerabilities and mitigations.
+Using the TCP/IP model we can look at vulnerabilities and mitigations by layer.

-Data packets at any layer can be modified with malicious information as if they were a part of the normal stream.
+Data packets at any layer can be modified in‑stream if an attacker is positioned correctly.

 Network Layer

-Most vulnerabilities at this layer involve insecure protocols as manipulating a TCP packet in-stream is difficult to do:
+Most vulnerabilities at this layer involve insecure protocols.
+Manipulating a TCP packet in‑stream is difficult because you have to:

-IPSec is a secure network protocol suite that protects end-to-end inside TCP packets.
-It is most commonly deployed by Virtual Private Networks (VPN).
+IPSec is a secure network protocol suite that protects end‑to‑end inside TCP packets.
+It is most commonly deployed by Virtual Private Networks (VPNs).

 Internet Protocol Version 6

-IPv6 improves the vulnerabilities in Internet Control Message Protocol (ICMP) over IPv4 with some important changes.
+IPv6 improves several vulnerabilities in IPv4 and ICMP with important changes:

-New IPv6 specific MITM attacks have been found, such as the Stateless Address Auto Configuration (SLAAC) Attack (appears to be a windows configuration issue that allows IP4 vulnerabilities).
+New IPv6‑specific MITM attacks have been found, such as the Stateless Address Auto Configuration (SLAAC) Attack (which appears to be a Windows configuration issue that allows IPv4‑style vulnerabilities).

 Transport Layer